kajananchinniah/mobilearmbot/README.md

 create a real robot.
 The turtlebot3 was also a 2wd, which meant that with a manipulator, it was prone to tipping, which is why I chose to do a 4wd w/ a manipulator.

-Currently, I just want to have the drivetrain working, so most of my efforts will be directed towards that.
-I plan to start working on the manipulator once the drivetrain is completely done.
-For sensors, I plan on having al laser scan, imu & camera.
+Currently, I just want to have the entire robot described, so most of my efforts will be directed towards that.
+I plan to start working on other files once the robot is fully described.
+For sensors, I currently only plan on having a laser scan, but I might add more if I see fit.

-The manipulator will be heavily based on the open manipulator x from robotis.
+I'm planning on using a simple manipulator.

 Currently, the robot subscribes to cmd_vel (using the gazebo plugins), and is able to use a laser scanner.